 - In one of George Carlin's old "fake news" bits: Police fired over the heads of protesters.
 None of the protesters were hurt, but they managed to kill four people living on the second floor.

-- Happens during the level "The Coup" in Call of Duty 4, where a platoon of Al-Asad's soldiers fire their guns into the air in celebration at the sight of the captured president Al-Fulani being brought to his execution.
+- Happens during the level "The Coup" in Modern Warfare, where a platoon of Al-Asad's soldiers fire their guns into the air in celebration at the sight of the captured president Al-Fulani being brought to his execution.

 - In Modern Warfare 3, during the mission "Back on the Grid", a group of militiamen douse a civilian in gasoline and set him ablaze (unless you stop them in time).
 One of them fires his gun into the air as the civilian is being dragged to his place of execution.

 - Unhappy variant in Army Men: Sarge's War, with Sarge doing this Guns Akimbo with machine guns after realizing Everybody's Dead, Dave.